-your cells are damaged by destroying the genetic material that controls how cells grow and divide.
-Whilst both healthy and cancerous cells are damaged, your healthy cells can repair themselves, but during this time the damage can create a range of side effects
+radiotherapy your cells are damaged by destroying the genetic material that controls how cells grow and divide.
+The damage can occur to healthy as well as cancerous cells, but your healthy cells are able to repair themselves during this time, which can result in a variety of

-.
-This can happen during or after treatment or can take months or years to develop.
+side effects.
+This can occur during or after treatment or it can take a number of months or years to occur.

 |Early Side Effects

 ||Side effects include fatigue, skin changes, Hair loss and mouth problems depending on the area the treatment is given.

 There are some early side effects that usually occur during or after treatment and are usually short-term, mild, and treatable.
 They typically disappear within a few weeks after treatment ends.